The Best Dive Watches For Luxury Watch Enthusiasts

 For those of you who are ‘EagleEyed’, a little pun for you there, a commemorative 60 replaced the diving scales traditional inverted triangle.
 Believe me, there are a hell of a lot more Bond references incoming.
 Do you want those shaken or stirred?

 Turning to the stainless steel caseback, there is a still image of the iconic intro to most James Bond films, with Bond casually popping a shot at the camera in a black silhouette.
 This is occurring below a sapphire crystal which is edited with micro-structured metallisation.
-There is a moire effect which brings the gun barrel background to life through the spinning of the lollipop seconds hand.

 The dive watch carries an air of Bond elegance, as the stainless steel bracelet is brushed which adds texture to the inevitable steely look.
 The bracelet is also built in a mesh style which keen Bond fans will notice is similar to Bond’s titanium dive watch in No Time To Die.
-You should buy an Omega if you want to blend your favourite film with iconic watchmaking and first class accuracy.

 For those more focused on dive watches rather than James Bond trivia, we’ll give you something to write home about with a licence to thrill.
 The dive watch houses a Co-Axial escapement for precision and a silicon balance spring for excellent anti-magnetism.